Roger Clemens Has Surprising Choice For Red Sox Player He’s Most Excited To Watch

 The Boston Red Sox are in Houston for a four-game set against the defending champion Astros, and retired pitcher Roger Clemens will be in attendance.

-In fact, the ex-Sox and ‘Stros righty will be on the Boston radio call as the it faces arguably the biggest test of the season.
+In fact, the ex-Sox and ‘Stros righty will be on the Boston radio call as the Red Sox face arguably their toughest test of the season.

 And with Mookie Betts (who won’t be in the lineup Thursday) and J.D.
 Martinez mashing, while Chris Sale mows down hitters, there certainly are plenty of players he could be looking forward to seeing over the next few days.